 In my book, that's what makes them so wonderful.

 I adapted this decadent brownie from a Food and Wine recipe that originally made 2 large pans of brownies and called for pounds of butter, chocolate, and a mind-boggling 16 eggs!
 Obviously this was not a recipe for the faint of heart.

-After a few modifications, but still using a fair amount of butter, eggs and chocolate, it's still a rich recipe – but one bite and you will understand.
-It’s worth it.
+After a few modifications, which included lessening the sugar for sure, the recipe still uses a fair amount of butter, eggs and chocolate, so it's still a rich recipe.
+But with one bite and you will understand - it's worth it.

 So let's make some brownies!

 One of my biggest tips for this recipe (or any recipe that calls for melted unsweetened chocolate) is to use cocoa powder and oil as a substitute for the pound of unsweetened chocolate.